Square Meters to Acres Converter

 How does an acre compare to a hectare?

-One hectare (10,000 m²) equals approximately 2.47 acres.
+One hectare (10,000 m²) equals about 2.47 acres.
 Alternatively, one acre equals about 0.4 hectares.
 Hectares are standard in most metric countries.

 Is the acre the same worldwide?